AlGepe/OmniSnippets_JS/docs/generalTips/adminBB/intro.rst

 AdminBB
 =================================================

-Here you can read about all of the crucial features you can find the our adminBB panel.
+Here you can read about all of the crucial features you can find on our adminBB panel.

 .. toctree::
     :maxdepth: 3